hoxhunt/summer-hunter-22-preassignment-data-scientist/README.md

 Ssamantha would like you to find the number of users who have reused any password in 3 or more services.
 Ssamantha tells you that she will remove all data and secure the breach if you help her, so you reluctantly agree.

-Your puzzle input consists of a csv file in the format of: `service,email,password`.
+Your puzzle input data can be found in the `data.csv` file, where it is in the format of: `service,email,password`.
 Your job is to find the number of users who have used any password more than twice.

 In the following example: